Skip to main content

 When should I go to Student Advocacy?

-If you've got an issue or concern that you're unsure how to deal with or can't resolve yourself, Student Advocacy should be your first point of call.
+If you have an issue or concern that you are unsure how to deal with or cannot resolve yourself, you can contact Student Advocacy.

 Please refer to the Advocacy Charter (PDF, 99.76 KB).